-In accordance with 23 CFR 450.316, a Metropolitan Planning Organization (MPO) is required to engage in a metropolitan planning process that creates public involvement, participation, and consultation opportunities throughout the development of the Long-Range Transportation Plan (LRTP), the Unified Planning Work Program (UPWP) and the Transportation Improvement Program (TIP).
+In accordance with 23 CFR 450.316, a Metropolitan Planning Organization (MPO) is required to engage in a metropolitan planning process that creates public involvement, participation, and consultation opportunities throughout the development of the Long-Range Transportation Plan (LRTP), the Unified Public Work Program (UPWP) and the Transportation Improvement Program (TIP).
 MPOs must provide:

-- Adequate public notice of public participation activities. - Opportunities for review and comment at key decision points in LRTP, UPWP and TIP development. - Information in multiple accessible formats, including electronic and in-person.
+- Adequate public notice of public participation activities. - Opportunities for review and comment on key decision points in LRTP, UPWP and TIP development. - Information in multiple accessible formats, including electronic and in-person.

-The CMMPO Public Participation Plan Program (PPP), like the CMMPO Metropolitan (Long-Range) Transportation Plan (LRTP) and Transportation Improvement Program (TIP), is developed in collaboration with the general public and with individuals and organizations with a specific interest in CMMPO activities.
+The CMMPO Public Participation Plan Program (PPP), like the CMMPO Long-Range Transportation Plan (LRTP), and Transportation Improvement Program (TIP), is developed in collaboration with the public and with individuals and organizations with a specific interest in CMMPO activities.

 Transit authorities are also required to administer an identical public participation process that is coordinated with MPO activities.
-The WRTA Public Participation Plan (PPP) and its five-year Capital Improvement Program (CIP) are like the above documents but tailored specifically to transit needs.
-Projects identified in the WRTA CIP are programmed in each CMMPO TIP; and the CMMPO PPP guides the public participation process for WRTA CIP projects.
+The WRTA Public Participation Plan (PPP) is outlined in the 2021 WRTA Title VI Program and is similar to the above documents but tailored specifically to transit needs.
+The WRTA PPP process informs the WRTA transit project listing in the CMMPO TIP, which is a five-year project listing that is updated on a yearly basis.